Quizz1Cal/Learning-Java/README.md

 ## Static vs Instance

-### Static Variables
+Advice: make all methods static, remove static only if method uses an instance variable.

+**Static/Class Variables**: Property/attribute shared by all instances of a class.
+ONE COPY PER CLASS.
+Const or variable okay
-Shared by all instances of a class (e.g. all `Students()` instances should have a `public static /*final? */ String SCHOOL_NAME`
+- E.g. all `Students()` instances should have a `public static /*final? */ String SCHOOL_NAME`

-### Static Methods
+**Instance Variables**: A variable/property/attribute that is unique to each class' instance.
+ONE COPY PER OBJECT This means modification is possible independent of other instances.
+- E.g. `public <type> varName = <value>`

-A method that can be called independent of any instance.
+**Class/Static Methods**: A method/action that can be called independent of any instance ("performed by a class").
 Typically spits out a message.
-Should not ask for any instance variables
+DOES NOT REFER TO any instance variables (as these are not instance-independent)

-### Instance Variables

-A variable/property/attribute that is unique to each class' instance This means modification is possible independent of other instances.

-### Instance Methods
+- E.g. `public static <return-type> methodName(<args>) {...`

-A method that each object can use, but whose output could vary across each instance of an object due to different attribute/property values
+**Instance Methods**: A method that each class' instances can use, but whose output could vary across each instance of an object due to different attribute/property values
+- E.g. `public <return_type> methodName(<args>) {`...

 ## Scope